-To be safe do a quick Google search for the items you want to mix with vinegar to ensure they won’t cause any issues.
+To be safe do a quick Google search for the items you want to mix with vinegar to ensure they won’t cause any safety issues.

 You can also do the reverse and try pouring other liquids over the baking soda to see if they react.
 As before, make sure your combinations aren’t going to cause any issues.

 Try to make a rainbow potion.
 We achieved it a few times by dropping food coloring on the dry baking soda, 3-4 colors in different areas of the baking soda.